sqroot-eu/sqroot.eu/_posts/2018/2018-12-20-secure-christmas.md

 {% responsive_image path: content/2018/secure-christmas/gimp.png alt="Card scan in Gimp" %}

-Using he color Channels dialog, we'll hide the Red and Green color channels, leaving only the blue.
+Using the color Channels dialog, we'll hide the Red and Green color channels, leaving only the blue.
 And zoom in.

 {% responsive_image path: content/2018/secure-christmas/gimp2.png alt="Card scan in Gimp" %}